-It has the perfect crumbly texture, while being moist and having that yummy corn flavor along with a slight sourdough tang from the fermentation.
-You can mix it up and bake it right away or ferment it overnight for the most health benefits.
+This easy sourdough cornbread has the perfect crumbly texture, and is moist with a tender crumb and slight sourdough tang.
+You can mix it up and bake it right away, or ferment it overnight for the most health benefits and stronger sour flavors.
+You are going to love this easy recipe!

-Easy to digest: Fermented grains make this recipe easier to digest.
+Easy to digest – If you choose the long fermentation route, fermented grains make this recipe easier to digest.
 Fermentation breaks down the gluten, making it easier to digest.
 It also breaks down the anti-nutrient, phytic acid, which in turn makes the nutrients more bio-available for your body to absorb.

-Simple ingredients: No hard to find ingredients – just pantry staples.
+Simple ingredients – No hard to find ingredients for this delicious cornbread – just pantry staples.

 Want to save this recipe?